dc91/RAG/README.md

 ```
 pip install chromadb openai pymupdf4llm tiktoken tomlkit tomli pandas matplotlib seaborn openpyxl levenshtein tqdm joblib
 ```
-Jupyter files in extra script folder explain a bit more about parts of the code.
+Jupyter files in extra script folder for a small breakdown of the code (not finished).

 checkSplitting.py checks how the splitting looks in normal text and markdown.